htadicha/ComfyZone/DEPLOYMENT.md

 - Heroku automatically provides `DATABASE_URL` when you add Postgres
 - The settings.py is configured to use `DATABASE_URL` if available
 - No need to set DB_NAME, DB_USER, etc. on Heroku
+- When neither `DATABASE_URL` nor `DB_*` overrides are defined locally, the project uses SQLite automatically so `python manage.py runserver` works out of the box.

 ### Static Files
 - WhiteNoise is configured for serving static files